moble/spherical_functions/README.md

 [Travis-CI](https://travis-ci.org/).
 This is a free service (for open-source projects like this one), which integrates beautifully with github, detecting each commit and automatically re-running the tests.
-The code is downloaded and installed fresh each time, and then tested, on both python 2.7 and 3.4.
+The code is downloaded and installed fresh each time, and then tested, on python 2.7, 3.4, and 3.5.
 This ensures that no change I make to the code breaks either installation or any of the features that I have written tests for.